ml-explore/mlx/docs/src/dev/extensions.rst

     * Documentation for metal shading language: `Metal Specification`_
     * Using metal from C++: `Metal-cpp`_

-Let's keep the GPU algorithm simple.
+Let's keep the GPU kernel simple.
 We will launch exactly as many threads as there are elements in the output.
-Each thread will pick the element it needs from ``x`` and ``y``, do the pointwise operation, and then update its assigned element in the output.
+Each thread will pick the element it needs from ``x`` and ``y``, do the pointwise operation, and update its assigned element in the output.

 .. code-block:: C++